MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 3. Edge for iOS and Android launches troubleshooting mode.

-To download Android user-submitted logs, go to **Troubleshooting + support** > **Diagnostics**.
-For more information, see [Use the troubleshooting dashboard to help users at your company](../fundamentals/help-desk-operators.md).
-You can retrieve logs sent via Edge for iOS from Microsoft support by giving them the user's incident ID.
+You can retrieve logs from Microsoft Support by giving them the user's incident ID.

 For a list of the settings stored in the app logs, see [Review client app protection logs](app-protection-policy-settings-log.md).